Agency 13: Intellectual Property

 Facilitating innovation

 The IP Agency is tasked by the community to provide the necessary conditions that boost innovation among participants.
 The agency achieves this through a set of measures.
 The first is by offering consultation services during IP’s origination and processing.
-This consultation is typically offered by contractors hired by the agency, but is paid by their clients – participants.
+This consultation is typically offered through the agency’s automated system.
+If need be, it is offered by contractors vetted by the agency, but paid by their clients – participants.
 The consultation is meant to ensure that the IP follows the right processes, and is economically viable.
 Participants are motivated by the royalties they will receive once their IP has been filed, whether or not they will use it for their businesses.

 The IP Agency engages stakeholders to come up with regulations and practices that foster innovation and reward those who innovate.
 The agency, besides making it easier to access support for research and development, also makes it easier for people to collaborate and supports learning institutions to have programs that are strongly aligned with innovation.